Nightmare

 Damage Analysis[edit]

 Nightmare can put out some very nice damage, even with average dice.
-Here are some examples using the biggest bricks I could think of.

 - Flat Damage: 17, 17, 12, up to 3 additional attacks.